Edinburgh Reviews

 Pizza Geek delivery

-I’ve mentioned Deliveroo, but that means that Amazon-backed company takes a slice.
+I’ve mentioned Deliveroo, but that means that an Amazon-backed company takes a slice.
 You might well want to check out Pizza Geeks online.

 You can order a delivery or arrange a takeaway.
 Frankly, if you can navigate your way around this blog, you can cope with their UX.